Akhil-Kashyap/ChatApp/README.md

 # ChatApp

-A webpage for chatting in various Chatrooms based on your preference, built with React, Redux, JavaScript, and CSS and Chatkit API.
+A webpage for chatting in various Chatrooms based on your preference, built with React and Chatkit API.

 ## Installation and Setup Instruction: